American football rules: Time of play

-Collegiate and professional football games are 1 hour long, divided into four quarters of 15 minutes each.
-In high school football, 12-minute quarters are usually played.
+College and professional NFL games are 1 hour long and are divided into four quarters of 15 minutes each.
+In high school football, 12-minute quarters are typically played.
 However, the game clock is stopped frequently, and a typical college or professional game can exceed three total hours.
 The referee controls the clock and stops it after any incomplete pass or play that ends out of bounds, a change of possession of the ball from one team to the other, field goal tries, and kickoffs.
 In addition, each team is allowed three timeouts each half that may be used at their discretion.
-The clock normally runs during the action of plays, with a few exceptions known as untimed plays.
+The clock normally runs during the action of plays, with a few exceptions known as un-timed plays.
 Some high schools employ a mercy rule in which the clock runs continuously after one team's lead over the other achieves a certain number of points.
 In these instances, the clock only stops for injuries and timeouts called by a team or a referee.

 The clock may also be stopped for an officials' timeout, after which, if the clock was running, it is restarted.
 For example, if there is a question about whether a team has moved the ball far enough for a first down, the officials may use a measuring device (the chains) to determine the distance.
 While this measurement is taking place, the officials will signal for a stoppage of the clock.
 Once the measurement is finished and the ball is placed at the proper location (spotted), the referee will then signal for the clock to restart.
 Additional situations where officials may take a timeout are to administer a penalty or for an injured player to be removed from the field.
 Officials also call media timeouts, which allow time for television and radio advertising, often after scoring plays, a change of position, or during extended injury timeouts.
 If an instant replay challenge is called during the game, the referees signal for a media timeout.
 The referee signals media timeouts by first using the timeout signal and then extending both arms in a horizontal position.